 At the Aquarium

-Lion’s mane jellies are part of the Aquarium’s Jellies exhibits that opened in May 2015.
+Lion’s mane jellies are no longer on exhibit at the Aquarium.
+This species was part of the Aquarium’s Jellies exhibits in 2015.

 Almost worldwide in all but tropical waters.
 Arctic and Antarctica; along the coasts of eastern Canada and the Pacific northwest; seasonally occasionally as far south as southern California and southern Florida.
 Also in the Baltic Sea and some Japanese and Chinese waters.